kragen/derctuo/markdown/sm-scraping.md

 and include images like
 <http://www.sciencemadness.org/talk/images/xpblue/default_icon.gif>.

-There's the risk that a thread in that forum might link to a thread in another forum, and then another, etc., but I think that mostly won't happen.
+There’s the risk that a thread in that forum might link to a thread in another forum, and then another, etc., but I think that mostly won’t happen.

 First stab at crawling